nataliering/nanopore_AMR_tools/README.md

 8. The harmonised predictions were compared with the corresponding phenotypic AST ground-truth table using a Python script, generating a combined results dataframe.
 9. Python and R scripts were used to calculate, summarise and visualise the performance metrics.

+## Commands for tools used in this study
+Each of the tools we used can be further optimised; we tended to use the default settings in most cases, often exactly as recommended in the tool's README.

 ### Downloading relevant nanopore datasets in fastq format
 **[fasterq-dump (download of reads from SRA)](https://github.com/ncbi/sra-tools)**